rollerworks/search/Resources/doc/type.rst

 Optimizing includes removing redundant values and changing the filtering strategy.

-An example can be, where you have an 'Status' type which only accepts 'active', 'not-active' and 'remove'.
+An example of this is when you have an 'Status' type which only accepts 'active', 'not-active' and 'remove'.
-If ***all*** the possible values are chosen, the values are redundant and the filter should be removed.
+If **all** the possible values are chosen, the values are redundant and the filter should be removed.

 ValuesToRangeInterface
 ~~~~~~~~~~~~~~~~~~~~~~

 Implement the ``Rollerworks\Bundle\RecordFilterBundle\Formatter\ValuesToRangeInterface``
-to converted an connected-list of values to ranges.
+to convert a connected-list of values to ranges.

 Connected values are values where the current value increased by one equals the next value.